dkorunic/findlargedir-go/README.md

 Program will **not follow symlinks** and **requires r/w permissions** to be able to calculate a directory inode size to number of entries ratio and estimate a number of entries in a directory without actually counting them.
 While this method is just an approximation of the actual numbner of entries in a directory, it is good enough to quickly scan for offending directories.

+## Caveats

+* requires r/w privileges for an each filesystem being tested, it will also create a temporary directory with a lot of temporary files which cleaned up afterwards
+* does not work on FreeBSD 7.x and EMC Isilon 7.1 due to kernel stat structure incompatibilities with a recent FreeBSD kernel structure mapped in Golang syscall *Stat_t
+* accurate mode (`-a`) can cause an excessive I/O and an excessive memory use; only use when appropriate

 ## Installation

 There are two ways of installing findlargedir: